English-language editions of The Hobbit: Basics

 Tolkien began work on The Lord of the Rings in the years after The Hobbit's publication.
 As the story evolved, Tolkien realized he needed to change how Bilbo and Gollum interacted in The Hobbit to suit the plot of The Lord of the Rings.
-He also wrote a new version of the introductory note to explain an apparent discrepancy between the map saying that Thrain had been king under the mountain despite Thorin's father Thrain never having held that title.
-This was explained as the map referring to a distant ancestor, Thrain I. However, this introduced contradictions with the text, such as statements that Erebor had been founded in the time of Thorin's grandfather, thus precluding an ancient Thrain I having ruled there, which were eventually addressed with changes for the third edition.
+He also wrote a new version of the introductory note to explain an apparent discrepancy between the map, saying that Thrain had been king under the mountain despite Thorin's father Thrain never having held that title.
+This was explained as the map referring to a distant ancestor, Thrain I. However, this introduced contradictions with the text, such as statements that Erebor had been founded in the time of Thorin's grandfather, thus precluding an ancient Thrain I having ruled there.
+These issues were eventually addressed with changes for the third edition.
 Allen & Unwin prepared a new edition of The Hobbit for release in 1951, and Houghton Mifflin followed suit.
 These American impressions from the 5th through the 14th were bound from sheets printed in Great Britain, corresponding to the same George Allen & Unwin printings of the second edition.
 Unlike the AU printings, the American copies do not state the printing until the 18th in the second edition, making them very difficult to identify in isolation.
 The only exceptions are the 11th, 12th, and one of the two variants of the 5th impression, each of which states the full printing history.
 The following list of "points" was developed by Strebe by comparing unknown American printings to known British printings.
 Steve Frisby untangled the 9th printing, which differs from its Allen & Unwin counterpart on page 315.
 (This divergence likely resulted from the cancel title pages AU was obliged to supply when they converted 9th printing sheets intended for British domestic use into Houghton Mifflin sets.)
 Information regarding the print run sizes of the Second American Edition of the Hobbit is held by the University of Reading Special Collections Service.

 The American second editions from the 5th through 14th printings measure 12.7 x 19.0 cm, contain 315 numbered pages, and have end-paper maps printed in black, white, and red.
 The frontispiece is printed in color, but the remaining color plates of the first edition have been eliminated.
 With the exception of the 5th printing, the cover design is similar to the American first edition, only smaller, differently colored, and lacking the bowing hobbit emblem on the front board.
 Both variants of the 5th printing, on the other hand, are bound identically to the British printings, with the only distinction being the notation "Houghton Mifflin Company" at the base of the book's spine.

-Printing runs
+Print runs

 The following table lists the printing dates, export dates, and number of sheets exported from George Allen & Unwin to Houghton Mifflin across the second edition, as determined from George Allen & Unwin records.
 The Stated date is the date listed in the corresponding UK impression's printing history on the copyright page.